Revision date: August 24, 2021

-- We may share automatically collected and other aggregate non-personal information to authorized business partners for research purposes or to assist in understanding the usage and demographic patterns in connection with certain programs, content, services and/or functionality of the Site.
+We may share automatically collected and other aggregate, anonymized non-personal information to authorized business partners for research purposes or to assist in understanding the usage and demographic patterns in connection with certain programs, content, services and/or functionality of the Site.

 Activate Learning takes user privacy and data security seriously.
 We use commercially reasonable, industry standard measures to safeguard personal information in its possession against loss, theft, unauthorized use, or disclosure.
 Steps taken to secure student data include the following:

 Any sensitive online information is transmitted over secure, encrypted channels via HTTPS.
 Sensitive information is not transmitted over email.

 All student data are stored on secure servers utilizing firewall technology and are only accessible via HTTPS and with proper authentication.

 If student data needs to be copied to a local machine for providing customer support, the data is always password protected, and is immediately deleted from the local machine upon completion of the support task.

 Activate Learning does not share student information with any third parties.
 If a school requests that student data should be sent to a third party, Activate Learning sends the data to the school and never directly to the third party.

 In the event Activate Learning discovers or is notified of a data breach, we will, as required by applicable federal and state laws, investigate, take steps to mitigate the potential impact, and provide notice of the breach to applicable agencies, and customers.
 However, despite our efforts, no security measures are perfect and we assume no responsibility for any breaches.

 Activate Learning maintains a written Information Security Policy which details specific steps the company will take in the event of a data breach to validate the breach, end the breach, and notify affected parties, as appropriate.